Documentation

 Types Name Description

-int, uint, float min The minimum possible value.
+int, uint, float, double min The minimum possible value.
 When combined with max, turns it into a slider.

-int, uint, float max The maximum possible value.
+int, uint, float, double max The maximum possible value.
 When combined with min, turns it into a slider.

 vec3, vec4 color Whether this is a color setting.
 Includes a color picker.